Can I make payments on the loan or pay it off early?

 You will notice though, that our rate is one of the lowest rates available for counseling.

-Our Home Equity counseling service fee (Reverse Mortgage Counseling) is $120 (paid upfront or financed) for telephone appointments and $175 in person (paid upfront or financed).
+Our Home Equity counseling service fee (Reverse Mortgage Counseling) is $145 (paid upfront or financed) for telephone appointments and $250 in person, Extended/Group sessions* (paid upfront or financed).

 We take Visa, MasterCard, American Express and Discover.
 You can also mail a money order or check, however, appointments are not scheduled until after payment advice is provided.